-The Center for Integrated Molecular Brain Imaging is founded on a collaboration between a number of research institutions in Copenhagen.
-These institutions form the core of Cimbi and all the research activities in Cimbi involve one or more of these institutions.
-The core institutions are distributed among the Copenhagen University Hospitals, the Technical University of Denmark and the University of Copenhagen.
-Furthermore, a number of other Danish and international institutions are associated with Cimbi as collaborators in one or more subprojects in Cimbi.
-The institutions involved in Cimbi research therefore span many scientific fields and provide the strong foundation needed to carry out the diverse activities undertaken in Cimbi.
+The Center for Integrated Molecular Brain Imaging was founded on a collaboration between a number of research institutions in Copenhagen.
+These institutions have formed the core of Cimbi and all the research activities in Cimbi involved one or more of these institutions.
+The core institutions have been distributed among the Copenhagen University Hospitals, the Technical University of Denmark and the University of Copenhagen.
+Furthermore, a number of other Danish and international institutions have been associated with Cimbi as collaborators in one or more subprojects in Cimbi.
+The institutions involved in Cimbi research therefore spanned many scientific fields and provided the strong foundation needed to carry out the diverse activities undertaken in Cimbi.

 - Neurobiology Research Unit (NRU), Copenhagen University Hospital, Rigshospitalet.
-NRU is at the heart of Cimbi and has a long history of research within receptor brain imaging, receptor binding, cellular characterization and quantification, tracer validation, kinetic modelling and data analysis.
-Furthermore, NRU houses the management of Cimbi and is the contact point between Cimbi and the Lundbeck Foundation.
+NRU has been at the heart of Cimbi with a long history of research within receptor brain imaging, receptor binding, cellular characterization and quantification, tracer validation, kinetic modelling and data analysis.
+Furthermore, NRU housed the management of Cimbi and has been the contact point between Cimbi and the Lundbeck Foundation.

 - Department of Drug Design and Pharmacology (FARMA), Faculty of Health and Medical Sciences, University of Copenhagen.
-FARMA provides the Cimbi basis for cold chemistry facilities and expertise in organic syntheses.
+FARMA provided the Cimbi basis for cold chemistry facilities and expertise in organic syntheses.

 - Informatics and Mathematical Modelling (IMM),the Technical University of Denmark.
 IMM has a long history of research in mathematical modelling and advanced signal processing, especially within the field of medical imaging.

-- PET and Cyclotron Unit, Department of Clinical Physiology and Nuclear Medicine, Copenhagen University Hospital, Rigshospitalet is a key player in terms of providing the entire infrastructure for radiochemistry, PET- and MR-PET scanner facilities as well as the expertise within the field.
+- PET and Cyclotron Unit, Department of Clinical Physiology and Nuclear Medicine, Copenhagen University Hospital, Rigshospitalet has been a key player in terms of providing the entire infrastructure for radiochemistry, PET- and MR-PET scanner facilities as well as the expertise within the field.

 - Medical Psychology, Department of Public Health, University of Copenhagen.
 Health psychology, neuropsychology and developmental psychology